The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 <Text style={[styles.heading, { color: 'red' }]} />
 ```

-`StyleSheet` helps organize and optimize your styles.
-It’s similar to CSS but written in JavaScript objects.
+`StyleSheet` helps organize and optimize your styles and is similar to CSS but uses JavaScript objects.

 ```js
 import { StyleSheet } from "react-native";